It hurt to admit: the home-brewed coffee sitting before me was less appealing than a cold shower on a winter’s day.

 Accommodation – closer may not be better

-The Rocks is a beautiful part of town; heritage sandstone buildings and pubs line the streets, which hug a gorgeous sparkling harbor.
+The Rocks is a beautiful part of town; heritage sandstone buildings and pubs line the streets, which hug a gorgeous sparkling harbour.
 It’s the epicenter of tourism in Sydney, and the local hotel prices reflect this popularity.
 A couple of nights in a nearby hotel will cost you hundreds of dollars.

 If you don’t feel like quadrupling your budget, I have a better option for you.

-Sydney was built around a stunning harbor, so catching a ferry as a mode of transport is a realistic and necessary option.
+Sydney was built around a stunning harbour, so catching a ferry as a mode of transport is a realistic and necessary option.
 The bonus of using the ferry system is that it offers you a breathtaking view of the city and surrounding suburbs that you won’t experience from the land.